White Paper · Estate Planning

 Introduction: The Role Life Insurance Plays in Estate Planning

 Most people think of life insurance as a death benefit — money that replaces income when someone dies.
 That’s one function.
-But for individuals and families with meaningful assets, life insurance serves a much broader purpose: it’s an estate planning instrument that provides liquidity, tax efficiency, wealth transfer, and legacy protection in ways no other financial tool can replicate.
+But for individuals and families with meaningful assets, life insurance for estate planning serves a much broader purpose: it provides liquidity, tax efficiency, wealth transfer, and legacy protection in ways no other financial tool can replicate.

 Consider what happens at death without planning.
 Federal estate taxes can claim up to 40% of assets above the exemption threshold.
 State inheritance taxes add another layer in many jurisdictions.
 Illiquid assets — real estate, business interests, art collections — may need to be sold at distressed prices to cover the tax bill.
 Heirs who expected to inherit the family home or the family business find themselves in a forced liquidation.